 Both of the hotels we share below are top resorts with water parks in Arizona.
 A win for families!!

 Hilton Tucson El Conquistador

-A beautiful resort on 350 acres of high desert at the base of the scenic Pusch Ridge.
+The Hilton Tucson El Conquistador is something you have to see to believe.
+Placed on 350 acres of high desert at the base of the scenic Pusch Ridge.
 The pool has a slide and splash pad area that we all enjoyed.
 Plus there is a big grass area where the kids can run and play – always a plus at a hotel!

 As mentioned above the restaurant was really good and the scenery as you sit in the hot tub is pretty amazing as you look up at the mountains with the stars above you!

 Another great location in Tucson is the JW Marriott Starr Pass Resort.
 They have multiple pools including the lazy river and a water slide.
 Plus a splashpad, hot tub, and 2 other large pools.
 It definitely has that full blown resort feel plus there is a beautiful golf course.

 The breakfast buffet is amazing and I would imagine dinner and lunch are as well.
 There is also a Starbucks on site which is always nice :).